Xilinx/fpga24_routing_contest/docs/score.md

 wirelength of every routeSegment that must be traced through to reach the input from the output.
+For the purposes of the contest, only routeSegments of the type `pip` can affect the wirelength.
+In almost all cases, these `pip` routeSegments exist in interconnect tiles (which have names starting with the `INT` prefix) and are the only way for signals to be routed between non-interconnect tiles.
-For the purposes of the contest, only routeSegments of the type `pip` can affect the wirelength, since these are the only type of routeSegment that can be added by contest routers.
-All other types of routeSegment (`belPin`, `sitePin`, `sitePIP`) are therefore assumed to have a wirelength of zero.
+Since `pip`s are the only type of routeSegment that can connect multiple tiles, all other types of routeSegment (`belPin`, `sitePin`, `sitePIP`) are assumed to have a wirelength of zero.
 Thus for a portion of a path that looks like this:
 ```
 output belPin -> ... -> pip1 -> pip2 -> ... -> pipN -> ... -> input belPin
       0           0      w       x       y       z      0          0